Adam Worth: Early life

 Adam Worth was born into a poor Jewish family somewhere in Germany.
 His original surname might have been "Werth".
 When he was five years old, his family moved to the United States and settled in Cambridge, Massachusetts, where Worth's father became a tailor.
 In 1854, Worth ran away from home and moved first to Boston and then, in 1860, to New York City.
 He worked as a clerk in a department store for one month.

 When the American Civil War broke out, Worth was 17.
-He lied about his age and enlisted in the Union Army.
+He lied about his age and enlisted in the Union army.
 He was wounded at the Second Battle of Bull Run on 30 August 1862 and shipped to a hospital in Georgetown, Washington, D.C.
 In the hospital, he learned he had been listed as killed in action and left.

-(Worth is often confused with Adam Wirth, who served in the 2nd New York Heavy Artilleries, Battery L (later designated 34th New York Battery), died at Georgetown Hospital of wounds he suffered at the Second Battle of Bull Run, and was buried in Washington, D.C.
-Adam Wirth and his family were residents of College Point, Long Island, New York, and had no connection with Adam Worth.)
+Worth is often confused with Adam Wirth, who served in the 2nd New York Heavy Artilleries, Battery L (later designated 34th New York Battery), died at Georgetown Hospital of wounds he suffered at the Second Battle of Bull Run, and was buried in Washington, D.C.
+Adam Wirth and his family were residents of College Point, Long Island, New York, and had no connection to Adam Worth.